 uMatrix by Raymond Hill [privacy/security]

-uMatrix is another powerful content blocker by Raymond Hill and though it is similar to uBlock Origin, it offers more granular control over blocking various resources including cookies, CSS, images, plug-ins, scripts, XHR, frames and more.
+uMatrix is another powerful content blocker by Raymond Hill and though it is similar to uBlock Origin, it offers more granular control like blocking cookies, CSS, images, plug-ins, scripts, XHR, frames and more.
 You can use uMatrix and uBlock Origin together.
 See my guide, Firefox Configuration Guide for Privacy Freaks and Performance Buffs, for further information.

 Caveats: For advanced users.
 As with any content filtering extension, uMatrix has the potential to break website functionality until it is configured correctly.